SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 verifyTextPresent      Alert is gone.
 ==================    ============================================   ===========

-You may be thinking "Thats odd, I never tried to assert that alert."
+You may be thinking "That's odd, I never tried to assert that alert."
 But this is Selenium-IDE handling and closing the alert for you.
 If you remove that step and replay the test you will get the following error ``[error] Error: There was an unexpected Alert!
 [I'm blocking!]``.
 You must include an assertion of the alert to acknowledge